Introduction

 The ifPresent takes a LongConsumer and calls it if the OptionalLong is not empty.

-The ifPresentOrElse takes a LongConsumer and a Runnable.
+The ifPresentOrElse a LongConsumer and a Runnable.
 It calls the consumer if the OptionalLong is not empty, otherwise it calls the passed Runnable.

 OptionalLong optionLong = OptionalLong.of(100L);